adamzis/EECS4413/README.md

 All functions are based on command line inputs handled by 'telnet'.

-Project was modifed in a lab test, lab test mark based on project will be posted here once results are available.
+Project was modifed in a lab test.
+Lab test final mark (85%).